 A while back, when I was researching my book on online community, I came across a fascinating story.
-It’s one that is rich with lessons for content marketers and demonstrates why content is just the tip of the iceberg if you’ve already built a following.
+It’s one that is rich with lessons for content marketers and demonstrates why editorial content is just the tip of the iceberg if you’ve already built a following.

 When one blogger created a forum-based community for her readers, nearly 16,000 readers signed up for her community in the first day alone.
 That community still thrives nearly four years later.